quicwg/base-drafts/draft-ietf-quic-lossbits-exp.md

 # Security and Privacy Considerations

 The loss bits are intended to expose loss to observers along the path, so the privacy considerations for the loss bits are essentially the same as those for passive loss measurement in general.
-Loss gives no hint on customer geolocalisation; moreover, reset of the loss counting at connection Id change prevent for linkability.
+Loss gives no hint on customer geolocalisation; moreover, reset of loss accounting state on CID changes prevents linkability.

 # IANA Considerations